traycerai/community/README.md

 1. **CodeLens:** Displays comments above the relevant lines of code, providing inline context.
 2. **Hover Tooltips:** Shows comments when you hover over the relevant lines of code.
-3. **Both:**(default) Combines CodeLens and hover tooltips, ensuring comments are always visible while also providing additional context on hover.
+3. **Both (default):** Combines CodeLens and hover tooltips, ensuring comments are always visible while also providing additional context on hover.

 ### Comments Highlighting